DanCoombs1/premier-league-predictions-/README.md

  # Premier League Match Predictor

 This Python project scrapes football match data from the Premier League season statistics website and builds a predictive model to forecast match outcomes.
-The predictor utilizes machine learning techniques, particularly a Random Forest Classifier, to analyze various team performance metrics and predict the results of future matches.
+The predictor utilizes machine learning techniques, particularly a Random Forest Classifier, to analyse various team performance metrics and predict the results of future matches.

 ## Table of Contents